 Within the Law Field, a couple of aspects have been highlighted that prove to be promising for the application of Artificial Intelligence.
 There has also presently been some progress in this direction.

-Applications of Artificial Intelligence in the Law Sector
+Applications of AI in the Law Sector

 Contracts serve as the backbone of our economic structure, they are indispensable for any business transaction.
-However, the whole procedure of mediating and Yet the process of negotiating and settling a contract is a dreary hassle.
+However, the whole procedure of mediating and yet the process of negotiating and settling a contract is a dreary hassle.